How to Produce an Animation: Essential Skills and Tips

 1. Choosing a concept and idea

 The first step in creating is to decide on a concept or idea.
-Identify the message or story, characters, historical background, what you want to express, etc., and flesh them out.
+Identify the message or story, characters, background, and so on, and flesh out your ideas.
 Visualize them as if you are making a pitch using text and simple illustrations.
-By being specific in what you want to convey to whom, you will lock in the core of the animation.
-This phase also includes research on the target audience.
+In some cases such as commercial or educational animations, this phase may include research on the target audience.

 2. Making a production plan

-Once the direction has be decided, the production plan is next.
-The production timeline, budget, team members, and other necessary resources are decided in advance.
-This is an important process to ensure that the production stays on schedule.
+Once the story’s direction has been decided, next is the production plan.
+The production timeline, team members, and other necessary resources are planned in advance.
+This is an important step to ensure that the production stays on schedule.

 3. Making storyboards and scripts

-To plan the production in detail, storyboards and scripts are created.
-The storyboard visualizes character movements, story development, camera angles, direction, effects, music, etc. The script decides the lines of the characters and narration.
+Storyboards and scripts are created to plan the production in detail.
+The storyboard visualizes character movements, story development, camera angles, direction, effects, music, and more.
+The script decides the lines of the characters and narration.
 These materials can be considered the blueprints of the production.

-Once the production plan and details have been finalized, it is time to design the characters and backgrounds.
+Once the production plan and storyboards have been finalized, it is time to design the characters and backgrounds.
 The story will be told through the characters and their actions.
-This phase visualizes the personalities of the characters, the era and location of the setting, etc. and designs the details.
-Drawing them as character sheets and other forms of documentation makes it easier to organize ideas and share them with team members.
+This phase visualizes the personalities of the characters and the setting design, to ensure the team shares the same vision.
+Character sheets and reference images are shared within the team.

 5. Animation production process

-After settling on a design, it’s finally time to start animating.
+After fixing the designs, it’s finally time to start animating.
 While short productions may be done alone, commercial animations are usually handled by a team, with each member assigned a different role.
-Roles include the director, who manages the progress of the project, and the animators, who draw and create the images.
+Tasks such as keyframe animation, in-betweening, coloring, and effects may all be handled by different animators.

 6. Audio production